Portfolio in Applied Statistical Modeling

 These courses can be taken as part of fulfilling the core requirement in Area A (Behavioral and Sensory Neuroscience).

-Neuroimaging methodological requirements: take any 2 of the following methodology courses.
+Take any 2 of the following methodology courses:

 - PSY 394P.
 Foundations of Neuroimaging